labscript-suite/labscript-suite/docs/source/installation/regular-to-developer.rst

 Converting an Anaconda Installation
 -----------------------------------

-This sectioni assumes you followed the :doc:`regular installation directions using conda <regular-anaconda>`.
+This section assumes you followed the :doc:`regular installation directions using conda <regular-anaconda>`.

 #.
 Activate the conda environment with your labscript installation from the Anaconda Prompt.